ujjayant-kadian/ujjayant-kadian/README.md

 Feel free to reach out! 😊

 <!-- Optional: Add a quote or fun fact -->
-> "Programming is not about typing, it's about thinking." - Rich Hickey
+> "Programming is not about typing.
+It's about thinking." - Rich Hickey